-During the 2021 financial year, the GON contributed cash of \$33.7 million to the Fund resulting in total contributions from establishment to 30 June 2021, of \$119.4 million.
-In order to take advantage of the current market situation, GON again contributed a prepaid amount which totalled \$6.2 million, relating to the 2022 financial year; GOA contributed \$3.5 million resulting in \$19.9 million since establishment.
-We are also very appreciative of GOA including an additional \$2.5 million to the Fund as part of their 2021 contribution, given they have not been able to contribute in person on Nauru during COVID; ROC (Taiwan) contributed \$2.6 million resulting in \$19.1 million since establishment; and GONZ contributed \$1.9 million resulting in \$5.6 million since commencing contributions to the Fund during the 2018 year.
-Of GONZ's total contribution during the year, \$0.9 million represents a prepayment of their 2022 contribution.
-We are also grateful to the Asian Development Bank for providing \$2.634 million on initial setup of the Fund.
+During the 2022 financial year, the GON contributed cash of \$25.8 million to the Fund resulting in total contributions from establishment to 30 June 2021, of \$145.2 million.
+Based on the ongoing commitment our government has in generating a future revenue source for the benefit of future generations, GON again contributed a prepaid amount which totalled \$9.3 million, relating to the 2023 financial year; GOA contributed \$4.3 million resulting in \$24.2 million since establishment.
+This also included a 2023 prepayment amount of \$1.8m; ROC (Taiwan) contributed \$2.8 million resulting in \$21.8 million since establishment; and GONZ had already prepaid their contribution during the 2021 financial year, resulting in \$5.6 million since commencing contributions to the Fund during the 2018 year.

-The Fund's contribution in the Mercer private equity investment has continued to return positive results and that gives us great confidence in the performance of the Fund even with COVID impacting the economy as a whole.
-We have an ongoing commitment to this investment and have a further \$USD 6.1 million to commit over the term of the investment.
+The Fund's contribution in the Mercer private equity investment has continued to return positive results and that gives us continued confidence in the performance of the Fund even with the current economic volatility that all economies across the globe have been experiencing.
+We have an ongoing commitment to this investment and contributed \$1.6 million during the year and have a further \$USD 3.9 million to commit over the term of the investment.